 Costs associated with marketing to your target audience.
-E.g. information, promotion and online audience engagement activities, advertising, graphic design, merchandise photography, videography, public relations and production of marketing collateral.
+E.g. information, promotion and audience engagement activities, advertising, graphic design, merchandise photography, videography, public relations and production of marketing collateral.

-Costs related to the remount, production and online delivery of the activity or its deliverables, including the costs of online presentation.
+Costs related to the remount, production and delivery of the activity or its deliverables, including the costs of presentation and exhibition.
 Eligible items may include venue hire, lighting hire, set

 construction, manufacturing costs, recording fees, rehearsal space hire, props and audio-visual costs.

 Expenditure in this category should include salaries, fees and allowances for all key personnel, with separate components itemised in the budget notes.
 We support appropriate rates of pay for all people involved in your activity.

-rates of pay.
+those rates of pay.

 If these standards do not apply to your activity then you must outline how reasonable rates have been calculated.